 {I don't generally have the patience to take step-by-step photos, but I thought I'd try it here because frankly, I don't know how I'd explain the process using only words.
 Some of the photos are a little blurry, but hopefully you'll get the idea.
 I have whole new respect for you bloggers who take a picture of every step of a recipe!}

 After the cupcakes are completely cool, take a thin knife - this $5 Rada tomato knife is perfect - and cut at an angle, with the point of the knife near the bottom center of the cupcake, all the way around until you've cut an upside-down cone shape out of the cupcake.
-Note: the tomato knife also works wonders on a tomato!
-This is one handy knife that I use daily in my kitchen.

 See how it comes to a point at the bottom?

 Holding the cone with the pointed end up, slice off the pointed end with your knife.
 You'll end up with just the top layer of the cupcake plug.
-Discard (or eat) the cutaway scraps.
+Discard the cutaway scraps.
 Rest the "lid" on top of your cupcake and cut the remaining cupcakes in the same manner.

 Fit a piping bag with a coupler and a medium-sized round tip and fill the bag with your vanilla retro filling.